pmozdzynski/cert-chain-validator/Readme.md

 - Outputs the validation status of each certificate in the bundle.
 - Checks the expiry dates of the certificates.

+### validate_remote.go
+Connects to a remote server over TLS and fetches the server's certificate chain.
+Verifies the certificate chain by checking the signatures between certificates.
+Outputs the validation status of each certificate in the chain.
+Checks the expiry dates of the certificates.
+Validates the server's certificate against the rest of the chain.

-## Dependencies
+### Dependencies

-- Go Standard Library (No external dependencies required)
+Go Standard Library (No external dependencies required)